buraizu/wa_trail_runs/README.md

     $ gem install wa_trail_runs

+Once the gem is installed, enter "WaTrailRuns::CLI.new.call" into your terminal.
+See you on the trails!

 ## Usage

 Following installation, within your terminal enter './bin/wa_trail_runs'.
 You will see a welcome message followed by a numbered list of the next five upcoming trail runs in Washington State.
 Simply select the number of any run you would like to know more about, and you will receive a short description as well as links for further exploring and registration.
 To return to the list view, enter 'list' to your terminal, and to exit, enter 'exit'.